jun-eau/Slipstream/README.md

 2. Copy the Slipstream executable into each new folder.
 3. Run it from the new folder and complete the first-time setup for that account.
     Each folder will have its own `config.json`, keeping accounts isolated.
 Create separate Steam library entries for each.

+## Troubleshooting

+*   **Authentication Error / Expired Session / Wrong Game Path**: Delete `config.json` in the launcher's folder and rerun Slipstream.
+This restarts the setup, allowing you to re-authenticate and/or correct the game path.

 ## Building from Source